Read Text from Images with C# OCR

 int paragraphNumber = paragraph.ParagraphNumber;

-String paragraphText = paragraph.Text;
+string paragraphText = paragraph.Text;

-System.Drawing.Bitmap paragraphImage = paragraph.ToBitmap(input);
+System.Drawing.Bitmap paragraphImage = paragraph.ToBitmap();

 int paragraphXLocation = paragraph.X;